In a glass jar. Voices from Russia

 Languages: Russian, translated into English and French

-The emotions of citizens in a totalitarian state are among the most concealed, suppressed, and unrepresented.
+The emotions of citizens in a totalitarian state are among the most concealed, suppressed, and underrepresented.
 A person who does not support the war finds themselves in a difficult position.
-They have to ask themselves complex questions and seek answers: Should I protest, knowing that it is currently futile?
+They are forced to ask complex questions and seek answers: Should I protest, knowing that it is currently futile?
 How can I help those who are suffering more than I am?
-How do I keep from losing my mind?
+How do I avoid losing my mind?
 Am I personally responsible for what is happening, and if so, to what extent?
-Can I change anything in this world or at least in my own life?
+Can I change anything in this world, or at least in my own life?
 What am I allowed to think, and what am I not?
-Can I leave, abandoning my relatives, my social circle, my job?
+Can I leave, abandoning my relatives, my social circle, and my job?

-Since the beginning of the war in Ukraine, Anastasia Patlay had been collecting audio interviews with people of different ages, professions, and varying degrees of involvement in the situation.
-Together, these interviews create a multi-layered picture and provide insight into how a totalitarian regime affects a free individual.
+Since the beginning of the war in Ukraine, Anastasia Patlay has been collecting audio interviews with people of different ages, professions, and degrees of involvement in the situation.
+Together, these interviews create a multilayered picture and offer insight into how a totalitarian regime affects a free individual.

 Photo: Nikita Mouraviev, Nata Korenovskaia

 “I feel as if I am in a glass jar.
-And it’s so transparent.
-Seems to be ok.
-But actually it’s very scary, very tight.
-I’m getting back to what I am saying, I’m filtering words.
-I couldn’t imagine that I would find myself in such a situation.
-Of course I live in Moscow now, going around the city, it’s improving, there are some new social projects being launched and stuff.
-Everything is just fine here.
-For me it’s like a carriage converted into a pumpkin.
-At some point I even felt myself a soviet woman who will forbid everything to everyone just like my grandma who used to forbid pretty much everything.
-I felt that I have this in myself now too.
-The state is like a mirror I guess.
-And I realized I don’t want to be such a person.
-And if there’s something in this world I was born for, then for sure it’s not to justify violence”.
+It’s transparent, and it seems to be okay.
+But actually, it’s very scary and very tight.
+I’m going back to what I was saying: I’m filtering my words.
+I couldn’t have imagined that I would find myself in such a situation.
+Of course, I live in Moscow now, I move around the city, things are improving, some new social projects are being launched, and so on.
+Everything seems just fine here.
+For me, it’s like a carriage turned into a pumpkin.
+At some point, I even felt like a Soviet woman who would forbid everything to everyone, just like my grandma, who used to forbid pretty much everything.
+I felt that I had this inside me too.
+The state is like a mirror, I guess.
+And I realized that I don’t want to be such a person.
+And if there’s something in this world I was born for, then it’s definitely not to justify violence.”

 Partners